aymonix/ufwcheck/docs/installation.md

 You can place this `.mmdb` file anywhere you like, but you **must** specify the correct path in the configuration file later.

-> **Pro Tip:** We strongly recommend placing it in `~/.local/share/geoip/`.
+**Pro Tip:** We strongly recommend placing it in `~/.local/share/geoip/`.
 This path follows the XDG standard, does not require `sudo` permissions, and helps keep your home directory clean.
 The default configuration file is already set up to use this path.

-### Step 2: Create Directories
+## Step 2: Create Directories

 Create the required XDG-compliant directories with a single command:
 ```bash
 mkdir -p ~/.local/bin ~/.local/share/geoip ~/.local/state ~/.config/ufwcheck ~/.config/maxmind
 ```

-### Step 3: Install the Scripts
+## Step 3: Install the Scripts

 Download the latest versions of the scripts from the repository and place them in your local bin directory.

 1. Download the scripts:
     ```bash
-    # Replace URLs with the correct raw file links from the repository
     curl -Lfs https://raw.githubusercontent.com/aymonix/ufwcheck/main/ufwcheck.sh -o ~/.local/bin/ufwcheck
     curl -Lfs https://raw.githubusercontent.com/aymonix/ufwcheck/main/geoupdate.sh -o ~/.local/bin/geoupdate
     ```